ddc-datascience/Prework/index.md

 This phase should be completed by Monday, February 17, 2020.

-[comment]: <> (Create your CNM Student Account)
+- Create your CNM Student Account
 [comment]: <> (Sign up for Slack and introduce yourself)
-- Sign up for DataCamp
+- Sign up for DataCamp free account
 - Sign up for Github
-- Sign up for a Gmail account (if you already don't have one)
+- Sign up for a Gmail account (if you already don't have one) and verify you can get into Google Colab
-- Email your instructor the URL of your GitHub repository, your Gmail address,
+- Email your instructor the URL of your GitHub repository, your Gmail address, and you CNM email address

 # Phase 2: Python Basics

+This phase should be completed by Monday, February 24, 2020.

+- Complete the DataCamp course "Introduction to Python".

+Access to DataCamp will be supplied when you email you instructor your CNM email address.

+# Phase 3: R and SQL Basics

+This phase is optional as prework, but if possible it should be completed by Monday, February 24, 2020.
+If it is not completed it will be considered extra homework after the bootcamp starts.
+These items WILL need to be completed eventually.

+- Complete the DataCamp course "Introduction to R".
-Complete the DataCamp course "Introduction to Python"
+- Complete the DataCamp course "Introduction to SQL".

+Again, access to DataCamp will be supplied when you email you instructor your CNM email address.